 Frequently Asked Questions

-What is the difference between vanity metrics and signal metrics?
+What's the difference between vanity metrics and signal metrics?